 - Work hard on the strength of your calves, hips, quads and hamstrings

-More importantly, please do yourself a favour and also have your lower back assessed.
-Have them look beyond pain and focus on specific joint stiffness and tissue restriction.
-It’s highly likely to be there.
+Just do yourself a favour and have your lower back assessed.
+Have someone look beyond your knee pain and focus on finding that potentially stiff or restricted low back tissue.
+From my experience it’s highly likely to be there.

 Thankfully there are also some things you can try at home.